 Because they’re required to keep a watchful eye around the clock, you’ll often find that the dog breeds commonly used for livestock guarding typically have thick double coats that enable them to live outdoors in cold weather like the Great Pyrenees Dogs and the Komondors.

 Our dogs will always stare at our food longingly at dinner, jump on us enthusiastically the minute we walk through the door, and bark excessively at every squirrel they see at the park.

 But as you can see, we can count on our furry companions to do a lot more than that.

-What’s even more impressive is that there are many other jobs beyond this list that working dogs can perform, such as delivering medications and supplies to remote towns and even acting!
+What’s even more impressive is that many other jobs beyond this list working dogs can perform, such as delivering medications and supplies to remote towns and even acting!

 Isn’t it amazing what our canine companions can do?